Empty shelves? See which of these 4 ‘shortages’ is most searched in each state

 Of the four, hot Cheetos were the most searched for in California and Arizona, while New Mexico was most worried about a potato shortage.
 A possible chicken shortage was a concern across a broad swathe of the country, from Oregon down to Texas and northeast to Massachusetts.
 Bagels appeared to be on the minds of shoppers along the eastern seaboard, where “cream cheese shortage” was the dominant search.

-Wyoming and Montana showed up gray at the time of publishing because they didn’t have the same level of interest as other states, but the interactive map above will continue to update and may change:
+Wyoming and Montana showed up gray at the time of publishing because they didn’t have the same level of interest as other states.